theaaronhanks/theaaronhanks/README.md

 ## Learning

-I am currently learning to develop Android applications using JetPack Compose and Kotlin.
+I am currently learning to develop Android applications using Jetpack Compose and Kotlin.
 I am also learning about operating systems and computer architecture

 ## Contact Information